MolSSI/mmic_docking/README.md

 }
 ```

-## Running Docking an engine component
+## Running Docking with an engine component

+To run the computation, you need a specific component that connects to a docking engine such as [mmic_autodock_vina](https://github.com/MolSSI/mmic_autodock_vina).

 ```python
 # Import docking simulation component for autodock vina